ekkinox/laravel-fortify/README.md

 The application will be available on [http://localhost:8000/](http://localhost:8000/).

-You can then register an account, and try two factor authentication features.
+You can then register an account, and enable two factor authentication on your [account profile](http://localhost:8000/profile).